benhmoore/Argon/README.md

 Cenny.js is a plug 'n play, simple, and open backend for web apps of all shapes and sizes.

   **What can I do with a backend?**
-      A backend is used to store data to be accessed across multible clients.
+      A backend is used to store data to be accessed across multiple clients.
 For instance, Facebook, Youtube, and Wordpress all use a backend to store user data.

   **Why Cenny.js?**